 Luckily, authenticating your emails is a simple process with the right tool.
 Just think of it as ‘telling’ mailbox providers that you’re not spam.

-You’ll want the free email deliverability tool WP Mail SMTP.
+WP Mail SMTP is the free tool you should look out for.
 It’s a plugin used by millions of WordPress websites.
 And, it works great for authenticating emails.

-Even though it powers 1/3 of the world’s websites, WordPress is known for having issues with email deliverability.
+Even though it powers 1/3 of the world’s websites, WordPress is known to receive email spam complaints more often.

 How Does WP Mail SMTP Fix Email Issues?